vipuldhurve/system-design/src/main/java/databases/indexing/ReadMe.md

 Indexing in DBMS is a technique that uses data structures to optimize the searching time of a database query.
 It helps in faster query results and quick data retrieval from the database.
 Indexing makes database performance better.
 It also consumes lesser space in the main memory.

 ## What is Indexing in DBMS?
-- Indexing as a technique that uses data structures to optimize the searching time of a database query in DBMS.
+- Indexing is a technique that uses data structures to optimize the searching time of a database query in DBMS.
 Indexing reduces the number of disks required to access a particular data by internally creating an index table.
 - Indexing is achieved by creating <b><i>Index-table</i></b> or <b><i>Index</i></b>.
 - Index table contains two columns namely <b><i>Search Key</i></b> and <b><i>Data Pointer</i></b> or <b><i>Data Reference</i></b>.
 - Index usually consists of two columns which are a key-value pair.
 The two columns of the index table(i.e., the key-value pair) contain copies of selected columns of the tabular data of the database.